fw22912/COMS20012/docs/exercises/Exercise1.md

 ## Answers

-- **ANS A.4:** CIA- availability, AAA- Accountability.
-- **ANS A.5:** using a encryption scheme that is not public, thinking that no one will break it if they don't know about.
-Anothe example is hard coded secrets in the binary thinking that no one will know about them.
-- **ANS A.6:** It is simple desigin, thus *economy of mechanism* prnciple is followed.
-However, proprietary encryption shceme is a bad idea (*Open design* principle).
-Protecting it with a PIN is good (confidentiality and Assurance).
-However, 4-digit PIN may be a weak protection.
-- **ANS A.7:** a.
-The system will have to assure confidentiality if it is being used to publish corporate proprietary material.
-b.
-The system will have to assure integrity if it is being used to laws or regulations.
-c.
-The system will have to assure availability if it is being used to publish a daily paper.
 - **ANS A.8:** a.
 An organization managing public information on its web server determines that there is no potential impact from a loss of confidentiality (i.e., confidentiality requirements are not applicable), a moderate potential impact from a loss of integrity, and a moderate potential impact from a loss of availability.
 b.
 A law enforcement organization managing extremely sensitive investigative information determines that the potential impact from a loss of confidentiality is high, the potential impact from a loss of integrity is moderate, and the potential impact from a loss of availability is moderate.
 c.
 A financial organization managing routine administrative information (not privacy-related information) determines that the potential impact from a loss of confidentiality is low, the potential impact from a loss of integrity is low, and the potential impact from a loss of availability is low.